rust-gamedev/rust-gamedev.github.io/content/posts/survey-01/index.md

 draft = true
 +++

 In August last year, we conducted a survey for the Rust gamedev ecosystem.
 After an unfortunate delay, we can finally present the results.
 We received a whopping 403 responses!
+This trove of valuable feedback will inform the WG's roadmap for 2020.

-## Hobbyist or developer?
+# Hobbyist or developer?

-![Respondents identifying as professional or hobbyist](hobbyist-or-professional.png)
+![Respondents identifying as professional or hobbyist](hobbyist-or-professional.png) Out of the 400 respondents, 3/4 identified as a _Hobbyist_.
+It should also be noted that a significant portion of the self-identified _Professionals_ are more accurately described as "aspiring professional" undertaking their first game development venture.
+That still amounts to a large amount of commercial interest in Rust game development all the same!

-## Are you using Rust for gamedev?
+# Are you using Rust for gamedev?
-![Respondents using Rust in game development](using-rust.png)
+![Respondents using Rust in game development](using-rust.png) Among the Professionals only 1/4 said they are currently using Rust in games.
+That means the 200 respondents currently using Rust for gamedev are mostly hobbyists.
+No surprise there, as most professionals can't bear the risk of being an early adopter.
+Big shoutout to all the hobbyists who are pushing the status quo, and kudos to the handful of studios that are using Rust in production long before most of their industry peers have even caught the scent.

+---

-For the free-form answers that follow, a basic sentiment analysis was used to distill 400 replies into digestible form.
-The "III" signs underneath a heading indicate *roughly* the number of times that topic came up.
-Think of it as the **signal strength** of a given topic.
+_For the free-form answers that follow, a basic eyeballs&hands sentiment analysis was used to distill 400 replies into digestible form.
+The (#) number next to a heading indicate roughly the number of times that topic came up.
+Think of it as the **signal strength** of a given topic._

 ## What about Rust as a language and ecosystem presents the biggest NEGATIVES for you as a game developer right now?